Ukraine one month later: Louisville woman leads relief efforts, shares Ukrainian stories

 “I just listened to a video put together by one of our friends of the ministry, and he was just telling how they would be driving through the city delivering water food and they would just see dead bodies left and right for days," said Reimer.
 "Obviously no ambulance, no EMS, none of the services were working so all the dead bodies were just lying on the ground."

 She said she often calls for updates and to find what else is needed from her.
-One person told her today the majority of cities that are experiencing humanitarian disasters are around Kyiv or around central Ukraine.
+One person told her today that most cities experiencing humanitarian disasters are around Kyiv or around central Ukraine.

 They are working to make sure no one is forgotten she said.